kickingvegas/SequencePlot/README.md

 ## Release Notes (v0.2)

 This code is stable enough to draw sequence diagrams.
+That said, it is still a work in progress.

 ### TODO